 There are many tools available online for non-writers like you and me.
-Some of these tools are free, some paid (and worth it).
-I haven’t reached that deal of sophistication yet so I don’t use any paid tools, but I use many free tools.
+Some of these tools are free, and some are paid (and worth it).
+I haven’t reached that deal of sophistication yet, so I don’t use any paid tools, but I use many free tools.

-Today, I will share with you two writing tools I use to make sure my writing is clean, clear and concise.
+Today, I will share two writing tools I use to ensure my writing is clean, clear, and concise.

 1) Hemingway App

-For me, as soon as I have the final draft, I copy-paste it into the online version of the Hemingway App – the free version.
-Right away it does the magic and I know exactly what I need to fix to make my post clean, clear and concise.
+As soon as I have the final draft, I copy-paste it into the online version of the Hemingway App – the free version.
+Right away, it does the magic, and I know exactly what I need to fix to make my post clean, clear, and concise.

-Question is, do you have the time?
-If no, Hemingway app is your best friend.
+The question is, do you have the time?
+If not, the Hemingway app is your best friend.

-Hemingway’s online editor will highlight common problems associated with cluttered writing, such as:
+Hemingway’s online editor will highlight common problems associated with sloppy writing, such as:

 - Sentence difficulty (read)